sidado/sidado/README.md

 - currently learning python
-- hobbyist gamedev
-- trying to make a coffeebreak-sized strategy game
+- hobbyist gamedev,  trying to make a coffeebreak-sized strategy game
 - looking to collaborate with artists
-- lookng to try out pair-programming (python)
 - reach me on reddit (sidado_22)